Millz98/PersonalPath/README.md

 # PersonalPath

-A full-stack web application built with Django REST Framework and React, designed to help users manage their personal development path.
+A full-stack web application built with Django REST Framework and React, designed to help users track and manage their weight loss journey.

 ## Project Overview

 PersonalPath is a web application that combines a Django backend with a React frontend to create a platform where users can:
-- Register and authenticate
+- Register and authenticate securely
-- Create and manage their user profiles
+- Create and manage their personal fitness profiles
-- Track their personal development goals
+- Track their weight loss progress
-- Manage their learning path
+- Set and monitor weight loss goals
+- Log daily activities and measurements
+- View progress visualizations and statistics

 ### Tech Stack

 **Backend:**
 - Django 4.2+
 - Django REST Framework
-- SimpleJWT for authentication
+- SimpleJWT for secure authentication
 - SQLite database (default)
 - CORS headers for frontend communication